Learn Music and Audio Production | iZotope Tips and Tutorials

 It still sounds like the same instrument, but play it back against the previous example: you’ll notice a less annoying nasal fizz to the sound.
 This is what a de-esser on a guitar, used well, can get you.

 Another tool that can come in handy here is Neutron’s Sculptor.
 Observe how i’m using it here:

 We’ve reigned it in so it’s only affecting the bits of the spectrum we want.
 We’ve chosen the Distorted Electric profile, and we’ve eased back on the tone wheel.
 All of this shapes the sound into something less stinging on the ear.

 A third option: you can gently filter out some high frequencies and use the slightly mellower tone to feed the creation of more musically-pleasing harmonics.

 In the first image below, the Equalizer is set to do nothing more than reduce some high frequencies via the low-pass filter.
 In the second image, the Exciter is placed after the Equalizer and utilizes the third band to add some harmonic excitation blended between tube and tape styles.

-With the right approach and a little scratching of the surface, you can use Neutron 2—a single plug-in—to do the work of a bundle of different processors.
+With the right approach and a little scratching of the surface, you can use any number of tools available iZotope's Music Production Suite to do anything you’d need to fit a guitar into your track.
 Due to the drastic variances in guitar tone and dynamics from artist to artist, track to track, and part to part, you need flexible and capable processing.
-Try Neutron 2 on a variety of your own guitar tracks!
+There are no presets here, just starting points.
+Enjoy!